Skip to content

 The Client-Side Resolution Flow:

-1. Fetch: Client requests payloads for $K_1 \dots K_{32}$ from 3 independent public Gateways.
+1. Fetch: Client requests payloads from the Kademlia k=20 closest peers via 3 independent public Gateways.

 2. Collect: Client aggregates the JSON payloads.